Facilitating innovation in thermal integration of electric machines

 The vehicle mission is the SFTP-US06 driving cycle, repeated 4 times.
 Just as an indication, these 4 cycles correspond to 40 minutes of driving, but the simulation time is only 1 minute.

-As a result of the simulation, you can see on the left the total machine losses as well as the losses on each sector such as yoke, rotor or winding.
+As a result of the thermal simulation of the electric machine, you can see on the left the total machine losses as well as the losses on each sector such as yoke, rotor or winding.
 On the right, you can see the temperature at each thermal node.
 Then you can check if these temperatures remain under the limit you have defined to ensure machine reliability and performance.

 Hereunder you can find the result of an analysis done by changing the maximum flow rate delivered by the pump, between 4L/min and 6 L/min.
 Rapidly, the impact of the pump flow rate on the motor temperature can be assess.